-The Tsuut’ina Nation Police Service (TTNPS) is an independent, self-administered policing agency in the Province of Alberta, proudly serving the Tsuut’ina community since January, 2004.
+The Tsuut’ina Nation Police Service (TNPS) is an independent, self-administered policing agency in the Province of Alberta, proudly serving the Tsuut’ina community since January, 2004.
 The Service polices an area of over 115 square miles and is poised to experience significant growth in the next five years.

 Members of the Tsuut’ina Nation Police Service are committed to delivering the most professional, efficient, and effective policing services to our community.
 Our officers are dedicated to an inclusive and comprehensive community policing model that enhances the lives and safety of the people we serve.
 As a result, we enjoy a strong and positive relationship with our community partners and together we ensure that the Tsuut’ina Nation continues to be a safe and vibrant place to live.

 As a progressive, community oriented police service we offer a competitive pay and benefits package for successful applicants.
 If you are interested in becoming part of a successful, committed and growing team, please continue reading for more information.

 Police Officer Recruitment

 To apply as a police officer of the Tsuut’ina Nation Police Service, all applicants must meet the minimum requirements listed below:

 - Be at least 19 years of age at engagement (may apply at 18 years)